ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "Abel went on and on with such drabble.
 I continued to attempt to defuse the situation, but it only got worse.
-Eventually, in something of a last ditch effort, I said, 'Listen, Abel, I can see that you are clearly upset, for right now we are going to have to agree to disagree.
+Eventually, in something of a last ditch effort, I said, 'Listen, Abel, I can see that you are clearly upset.
+For right now we are going to have to agree to disagree.
 Tensions are high, and I can see you are passionate, so how about we each take a deep breath and we'll each believe whatever we believe for the time being, and we'll come back to this at